Skip to content

 Step 11: Motor plate mounting

-Then secure the 4 spacers with 4 socket head cap screws.
+Next, secure the four spacers with four socket head cap screws.
 See video (4x speed):

 Tip